anuraagprasaad/currency-converter/README.md

 Spring Data

-JPA - with Hibernate as persistence provider and MySQL as database.
+JPA - with Hibernate as persistence provider and MySQL (From Free MySQL Hosting) as database.

 Ehcache